Special to The Eagle

 The Massachusetts State Auto mo bile Dealers Association and National Auto Dealers Association (NADA) also offer training to member dealers and employees, Quinn says.

-Online training programs help NADA to reach more dealership employees,
+Online training programs help NADA to reach more dealership employees, says Marilyn Youngs, senior director of NADA Uni versity, the national organization based in McLean, Va.

 "These programs enable em ployees to train on topics of rel evance, reference critical materials, without leaving the dealership, and provide testing and tracking for accountability."